DATA-606-FALL-2022/DATA606_abhinav/Readme.md

 The dataset is huge to be uploaded into either GitHub or google drive since it contains images.
-Hence I stored them in my local machine to store the data.<br>
+Hence I used my local machine to store the data.<br>
 The structure of the dataset is as follows.
 The <b><i>Capstone</b></i> folder contains a Dataset folder along with the medical information datasets.